Sylius/SyliusResourceBundle/UPGRADE.md

 - `translations`:

-If you are using translations, the default locale provider `sylius.translation_locale_provider.immutable` is using two new translation options.
+New configuration options were introduced to set the default and the defined (enabled) locales used by the default translation locale provider (`sylius.translation_locale_provider.immutable` service):

 ```yaml
 sylius_resource: